Free Phone Consultation

 - Prevelle Silk

-Contact us here for a FREE Consultation.
+Btw, if you have any questions, you can contact us here for a FREE Consultation.

-Before getting a nose filler you should ideally be in good health and be a nonsmoker.
-If you have concerns about this, please talk to us about it before the treatment.
+You should ideally be in good health and be a nonsmoker before getting a nose filler.
+If you are in doubts about this, please talk to us.

-Please tell your clinician about any medications you are taking, including prescription and over-the-counter drugs and herbal supplements.
+Before getting a nose filler, we ask you to please tell your clinician about any medications you are taking, including prescription and over-the-counter drugs and herbal supplements.

 Lastly, if you are breastfeeding or pregnant, we advise that you wait with the dermal filler.